-Transportation decisions take place upstream, impacting the way we get around and our day-to-day lives.
-This plays a large role on our health downstream.
+Transportation decisions that take place upstream affect our lives downstream.
 We all use various ways to get to work or school, to access healthy foods and to do countless other things every day.
-Yet poor transportation decisions and planning can negatively impact health and create health inequities.
+Yet poor transportation decisions can harm health and are not always fair across all communities.

 For example, communities near a highway or major roadway are often low-income and communities of color.
 Living near a highway or major roadway increases a person's exposure to traffic-related air pollution.
 Traffic-related air pollution is linked to respiratory conditions like wheezing and decreased lung functioning and also cardiovascular disease.
 Long-term exposure to traffic-related air pollution is linked to childhood asthma.

 APHA speaks out for transportation policy that improves, rather than hinders, public health.
 We believe in working with the transportation sector to create equitable and healthy transportation policies.

 Build With Health in Mind: APHA Executive Director Georges Benjamin on Episode 30 of the Rail-Volution Podcast

 Transportation and Health Stories from the Field showing how transportation and health agencies collaborate together to support active living for everyone:

 - Planning with a Public Health Focus- Connecting the Dots in the East Central Region of Wisconsin (PDF) — Learn how the East Central Wisconsin Regional Planning Commission works with public health departments and nonprofit partners to identify shared values to support active living and integrate public health into transportation plans.